LeonardoLLP/segment-tree-print/README.md

 #### At compile time:
 - Include the file when compiling.
 For example, if you want to compile a file named "main.cpp", compile it with "g++ main.cpp [st_printer.cpp](st_printer.cpp)".

+#### To use your own node type:
+- Create a **static** function that takes a single argument with the same type as the nodes of your segment tree and returns a string.